charlenelyu/pro-mern-stack/README.md

   - Single endpoint: GraphQL API servers have a single endpoint in contrast to one endpoint per resource in REST.
   - Strongly typed: all fields and arguments have a type against which both queries and results can be validated.
 It's also possible to specify which fields and arguments are required and which others are optional.
 All this is done by the GraphQL schema language.
   - Introspection: a GraphQL server can be queried for the types it supports.
 This let developers test and learn an API set quickly.
-- The About API: in this section, the goal is to implement a simple API called About that returns a string, as well as another API that lets us change the string.
+- The About API: in this section, we will implement a simple API called About that returns a string, as well as another API that lets us change the string.
   - Install packages `graphql`, `apollo-server-express`.
   - Define the schema using the `type` keyword.
     - For the About API, the basic data type `String` is enough.